Stretch of I-80 shut down as monster blizzard dumps snow on mountains in California and Nevada

 “Nobody's here,” he said in a brief phone interview during his first chairlift ride of the day.
 “They have limited trails open but this lift goes to the top.”

 Dazio reported from Los Angeles.
-Associated Press reporters John Antczak in Los Angeles and Olga Rodriguez in San Francisco contributed to this report.
+Associated Press reporters John Antczak in Los Angeles and Olga Rodriguez and Janie Har in San Francisco contributed to this report.

 Credit: AP